A NSW Government website

 Water access and use for domestic consumption and stock watering.

-Domestic and stock rights are one type of basic landholder right under the Water Management Act, 2000 (Section 52).
-These rights allow you to take and use water for domestic consumption and non-intensive stock watering without a water access licence or water use approval.
+Domestic and stock rights are one type of basic landholder right under the Water Management Act, 2000 (section 52).
+These rights allow you to take and use water for domestic consumption and non-intensive stock watering without a water access licence or water use approval or in many cases a water supply work approval.

 These rights apply if you own or occupy a parcel of land which: